Chasson Randle: Real Madrid (2017–2018)

 On February 27, 2017, Randle signed with the New York Knicks.
 Following the Carmelo Anthony trade, he was waived on September 25, 2017.

 On October 7, 2017, Randle signed a one-year deal with the Real Madrid.
 In May 2018, Real Madrid won the 2017–18 EuroLeague championship, after defeating Fenerbahçe Doğuş in the final game with 85–80.
 Over 23 EuroLeague games, Randle averaged 2.6 points and 1 rebound per game.

 Washington Wizards / Capital City Go-Go (2018–2019)

 On September 20, 2018, Randle signed with the Washington Wizards for training camp.
 He was waived by the Wizards on October 14, 2018.
 He was then added to the training camp roster of the Wizards’ G League affiliate, the Capital City Go-Go.
 The Wizards re-signed Randle on October 30.
 He was assigned to the Go-Go for their season opener.
 Randle was recalled to the Wizards on November 6, 2018, after scoring 37 in the season opener for the Go-Go.
 On November 12, 2018, the Washington Wizards announced that they had waived Randle via their Twitter account.

 On November 15, 2018, the Go-Go announced that they had reacquired Randle.

 After clearing a roster spot by trading Austin Rivers and Kelly Oubre Jr., the Wizards re-signed Randle on December 18, 2018.

+On February 9, 2019, Randle scored a career-high 20 points in a 134–125 win on the road against the Chicago Bulls.